 Your Role After a Dog Bite

-The dog bite victim may choose to press charges and/or file a civil suit against you.
+The dog bite victim may choose to press charges or file a civil suit against you.
 In either case, you should immediately hire an attorney.

 You may or may not be legally ordered to cover the victim's medical expenses.
 Ethically, it may be a good idea to offer up front to pay.
 This shows the victim that you are accepting responsibility for your dog.
 It may even help you avoid a messy lawsuit.
 Above all, it is the ethical thing to do, even if you have an explanation for the dog bite.
 In reality, proving your dog was provoked or somehow justified will be difficult unless it can be proven that the victim was committing a crime.
-Ultimately, this simply may not be an argument that is not worth having.
+This simply may not be an argument that is not worth having.

 If you are able to determine what triggered the bite, try to keep your dog from getting into the same situation.
 Work with your dog to adjust its reaction to the trigger.
 It is absolutely essential to work on training and socialization with your dog as soon as possible after the bite.
 The best plan is to contact a professional trainer and possibly a veterinary behaviorist.

 Many dogs with aggression can be helped through training, socialization, and behavior modification.
 Sadly, in some cases of major aggression that cannot be reversed, the most humane thing to do is euthanasia.
 Of course, this is the last resort.